-Stella painted Perfect Day for Banana Fish, 1958, one of the earliest works in the exhibition, while he was a senior at Princeton University.
+Stella painted Perfect Day for Banana Fish, 1958 (entrance to gallery 1), one of the earliest works in the exhibition, while he was a senior at Princeton University.
 Its prominent placement in this exhibition, in relative isolation on its own wall, heralds the goals and direction Stella pursued throughout his career.